 Snow brings back memories.
-When we see the way snow changes the world around us into resembling high contrast black and white photographs, we can't help but connect to when we saw that distinctive look before.
-In Richmond, Virginia, it's a look we don't see every year.
+When we see the way snow makes the world around us resemble a high contrast black and white photograph, we can't help but connect to when we saw that distinctive look before.
+It's a look we don't see every year in Richmond, Virginia.

 We remember when a happy puppy first encountered snow.
 We remember snowball fights and the raised-glass revelry in crowded Fan District bars.
 We remember particular people we associate with yesteryear's snowy landscapes.

 In the winter of 1958-59 I had just turned 11.
 Buster was probably six or seven months old when he saw his first snow.
 He was a white mutt, supposedly he had some Spitz in him.
 Watching him rooting in the snow, barking at it, rolling in it, was hilarious.
 He seemed to absolutely love the smell and feel of snow.

 Maybe the best snowball shot I ever made was in the early '80s on West Grace Street.
 Rebby Sharp and I were across the street from the Biograph Theatre, ducked down behind some parked cars.
 It was after dark but I can't say how late it was.
 There was a snowfall underway and it was sticking.
 Rebby and I were battling some friends, who were in front of Don's Hot Nuts, next door to the cinema, which I managed in those days.

 Rebby and her band, the Orthotonics, used to practice sometimes in the theater's large auditorium during off hours.
 Some of Rebby's fans might not have known it, but she wasn't a bad athlete; she pitched for the Biograph's women's softball team had a decent throwing arm.